OGGM/oggm-edu/docs/why_oggmedu.rst

   css, javascript or html for example.
 That way, we hope to engage more people to use and develop the website further.

-If you want to know more, you can watch our recent seminar presentation explaining these points into more detail and demonstrating some of OGGM-Edu's
+If you want to know more, you can watch our 2021 seminar presentation explaining these points into more detail and demonstrating some of OGGM-Edu's
 applications: